 In about a third of a mile, both trails turn right, leaving the road.
 Continue to follow the blazed trails, which head uphill on a footpath.
 At an intersection with a woods road, the orange-blazed trail turns left, but you should continue ahead, now following only the red-and-white blazes of the Ringwood-Ramapo Trail.

 After a short but steep descent, the trail follows the crest of the ridge, paralleling impressive cliffs on the right and passing an interesting split boulder.
-Soon, you’ll reach a junction with the green-on-white-blazed Halifax Trail.
-You will be continuing ahead on the Ringwood-Ramapo Trail, but for now, turn right on the Halifax Trail.
+Soon, you’ll reach a junction with the pink-on-white-blazed Five Ponds Loop.
+You will be continuing ahead on the Ringwood-Ramapo Trail, but for now, turn right onto the Five Ponds Loop.

 After taking in the view, return to the Ringwood-Ramapo Trail and turn right.
 In about 350 feet, there is another west-facing viewpoint from a rock outcrop to the right.
 The view of Skylands Manor is largely obscured by trees, but you get a better view of the Wanaque Reservoir.